marksteele/serverless-image-resizer-service/README.md

 Head on over to cloudfront and create a new distribution.

-Origin domain name is the 'img-resized' static website S3 bucket URL.
+Origin domain name is the 'img-resized' static website S3 bucket hostname.
 Select other settings to something that makes sense.
 I customized the caching settings.

 ## API gateway